-Nya Svensk FastighetsFinansiering

-Credit Comment

-- Nya Svensk FastighetsFinansiering AB (nSFF) is basically a funding vehicle for the owners that offers investors secured lending through a highly resilient structure. - We view nSFF as a BBB+ issuer with a stable outlook. - All bonds issued by nSFF share securities in a pledged security pool.
+Nya Svensk FastighetsFinansiering Credit Comment - Nya Svensk FastighetsFinansiering AB (nSFF) is a funding vehicle for the owners that offers investorssecured lending through a highly resilient structure. - We view nSFF as an IG-issuer with a stable outlook. - All bonds issued by nSFF share are securities in a pledged security pool.